Backlash (2009): ECW

+Future

 In 2010, Backlash was discontinued and replaced by Extreme Rules.
 Also in February that year, the ECW brand was disbanded and the brand extension itself was dissolved in August 2011.
 Also, in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 In February 2014, WWE launched their online streaming service, the WWE Network, and in addition to traditional PPV, the events also became available on the Network.
 In mid-2016, WWE reintroduced the brand split and also brought back brand-exclusive PPVs.
 Due to the need for more PPV events, Backlash was reinstated, and the 2016 event was held exclusively for the SmackDown-brand and was WWE's first brand-exclusive PPV of the second brand split.
 Backlash that year was also held in September after SummerSlam, thus ending its previous tradition of being the post-WrestleMania PPV.
 In 2021, however, the event returned to its post-WrestleMania position and was in turn titled WrestleMania Backlash.

+This Backlash would also be the final to feature the previous World Heavyweight Championship, as well as the original versions of the World Tag Team Championship and the WWE Women's Championship.
+The World Tag Team Championship, which had been held in tandem with the WWE Tag Team Championship as the Unified WWE Tag Team Championship, was retired in August 2010 in favor of continuing the WWE Tag Team Championship, which was renamed as the Raw Tag Team Championship in 2016 and then the World Tag Team Championship in 2024.
+The WWE Women's Championship was unified with the WWE Divas Championship in September 2010 and it was retired in favor of the Divas Championship, which itself was retired in April 2016 in favor of a new WWE Women's Championship.
+The World Heavyweight Championship was retired after it was unified with the WWE Championship in December 2013, and then a new World Heavyweight Championship was introduced in April 2023.